rodrihgh/rodrihgh.github.io/_projects/white-nightmare.md

 I do not remember my own dreams anymore.
-I only wake up to feel the last shreds of a dream tangling around my pillow, and then I try to munch out its aftertaste while I rouse myself, until it finally vanishes away Whether that taste is bitter or sweet, it is up to each dream, but they all end up fading out of my memory.
+I only wake up to feel the last shreds of a dream tangling around my pillow, and then I try to munch out its aftertaste while I rouse myself, until it finally vanishes away.
+ Whether that taste is bitter or sweet, it is up to each dream, but they all end up fading out of my memory.
 There are, however, some recurrent childhood dreams from which I still keep a vivid image.